Native American Ministries Council

 Indigenous Peoples Weekend

-On Monday, October 11, our nation celebrates Columbus Day.
+Every October, our nation celebrates Columbus Day.
 For some, this holiday serves as a painful annual reminder of the Europeans’ brutal settlement and conquest of the Americas.
-The Diocese of Southern Ohio has resolved to celebrate the first Monday in October as Indigenous Peoples’ Day and congregations are urged to recognize and celebrate Indigenous People’s Day on the Sunday before with special services, offerings, music, and education offered for all ages.
-These events are free and open to the public.
-Registration is required for the Saturday workshop – Addressing Truth, Healing, and Reconciliation for Native Communities.
+The Diocese of Southern Ohio has resolved to celebrate the first Monday in October as Indigenous Peoples’ Day, and congregations are urged to recognize and celebrate Indigenous Peoples’ Day on the Sunday before with special services, offerings, music, and education offered for all ages.
+These events are free and open to the public, but registration is required for the Saturday workshop.

 The Native American Council